MHaringa/insurancerating/docs/reference/add_smoothing.md

   Character string.
 Original numeric portfolio variable underlying `model_variable`.
 Its name is also used for the resulting smoothed tariff variable.

-- degree:

-  Optional single whole number.
-Polynomial degree, used by `smoothing = "poly"`.
-The degree must be feasible for the number of unique grouped model points.
+The column must contain only finite, non-missing numeric values.

 - breaks:

   Numeric vector with the tariff segment boundaries to use after smoothing.
 These boundaries determine the final tariff segmentation, not the number of portfolio observations used to estimate the curve.
-  Values must be finite and strictly increasing.
+  Values must be finite, strictly increasing and cover every observed value of `source_variable`.
+Boundaries outside the interval range represented by `model_variable` are allowed, but produce a warning because the resulting relativities rely on extrapolation beyond the fitted GLM levels.
+This argument is required.

 - smoothing:

   Character string selecting the smoothing method.
-Available values are `"spline"` (default), `"poly"`, `"mpi"`, `"mpd"`, `"gam"`, `"cx"`, `"cv"`, `"micx"`, `"micv"`, `"mdcx"` and `"mdcv"`.
+Available values are `"spline"` (default), `"poly"`, `"gam"`, `"increasing"`, `"decreasing"`, `"convex"`, `"concave"`, `"increasing_convex"`, `"increasing_concave"`, `"decreasing_convex"` and `"decreasing_concave"`.
+The former short SCOP codes remain accepted as compatibility aliases.
 See Details for the statistical interpretation and shape restrictions.

 - k:

   Optional single positive whole number.
-Basis dimension for smoothing methods `"spline"`, `"gam"`, `"mpi"`, `"mpd"`, `"cx"`, `"cv"`, `"micx"`, `"micv"`, `"mdcx"` and `"mdcv"`.
-It sets the maximum flexibility available to the smooth and is not necessarily equal to its estimated effective degrees of freedom. `NULL` uses the smaller of 10 and the number of unique grouped model points.
+Basis dimension for smoothing methods `"spline"`, `"gam"`, `"increasing"`, `"decreasing"`, `"convex"`, `"concave"` and the combined direction-curvature methods.
+  It sets the maximum flexibility available to the smooth and is not necessarily equal to its estimated effective degrees of freedom.
+  `NULL` uses the smaller of 10 and the number of unique grouped model points.
 At least three unique grouped values are required.
 The basis dimension cannot exceed the number of unique grouped covariate values available for fitting.

+- degree:

+  Optional single whole number.
+Polynomial degree, used only by `smoothing = "poly"`.
+The degree must be feasible for the number of unique grouped model points.

 - weights: